Assistance Schemes to Improve Staff Work-Life Balance

 What costs does the Flexi-Works!
 Fund cover?

-The grant can be utilized for expenditure incurred on job redesign, consultancy, recruitment, training, absentee payroll and equipment or to implement part-time or flexible working arrangements.
+The grant can be utilised for expenditure incurred on job redesign, consultancy, recruitment, training, absentee payroll and equipment or to implement part-time or flexible working arrangements.
 Note that the grant cannot be used for any form of retention bonus or salary support.

 How does the Flexi-Works!
 Fund work?